tombensve/MarkdownDoc/MavenPlugin/docs/MarkdownDoc-Maven-Plugin.md

 The maven plugin is rather straight forward.
 It has 3 sets of configuration structures, one common and one for each generator.

-If you dont what to checkout and build this code, add the following to your pom:
+**Version 1.2.9 is now available in maven central!** If you want another version, add the following to your pom:

 	  <project>
 	    ...